15-494/694 Cognitive Robotics Lab 7:

 I. Software Update and Initial Setup

-- For this lab you will need a robot, a charger, a Kindle, and some cubes.
+- For this lab you will need a robot, a charger, some chips, and some paper.

 - Log in to the workstation.